psla/SmartCopy/README.md

 1. Add CopyToSubdir as an external program.
 As parameters, use for example:
  * copy "(filename)" lr-export
  * move "(filename)" not-picked

+## Use case

+My primary use case right now is to organize files edited in lightroom, in camera, and sometimes in ViewNX in one directory so that I can easily compare them side by side, and then to move the non-selected files to another subdirectory.
+This also works great with lightroom outputting multiple files with suffix `-$i` whenever you export.